apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/index.md

 Welcome to Apache Jackrabbit FileVault Package Maven Plugin.

-The Apache Jackrabbit FileVault package maven plugin is an Apache maven plugin that simplifies the creation of content package maven artifacts.
+The Apache Jackrabbit FileVault Package Maven plugin is an Apache Maven plugin that simplifies the creation of content package Maven artifacts.
 The content packages can later be used to install content into a JCR repository using the Apache Jackrabbit FileVault packaging runtime.

 Apache Jackrabbit FileVault is a project of the Apache Software Foundation.

 Downloads
 ---------
-The latest filevault package plugin sources are available for checkout from [svn](https://svn.apache.org/repos/asf/jackrabbit/commons/filevault-package-maven-plugin/trunk), or you can [fork them](https://github.com/apache/jackrabbit-filevault-package-maven-plugin) on GitHub.
+The latest FileVault Package Maven Plugin sources are available at <https://github.com/apache/jackrabbit-filevault-package-maven-plugin>.

-See also our [releases](http://jackrabbit.apache.org/downloads.html) on the Jackrabbit download page for slightly more stable versions of the codebase.
+See also our [releases](https://jackrabbit.apache.org/downloads.html) on the Jackrabbit download page for slightly more stable versions of the codebase.

 Mailing Lists